Scrasaa/Scrasaa/README.md

 - 👋 Hi, I’m @Scrasaa
 - 👀 I’m interested in programming and reverse engineering.
-- 📫 How to reach me: On Discord -> Scrasa#0906
+- 📫 How to reach me: On Discord -> scrasa

 <!---
 Scrasaa/Scrasaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.